dlops-io/mushroom-app/README.md

 * Push to Docker Hub: `docker push <USER NAME>/mushroom-app-api-service`

 ### Build, Tag & Push frontend-react
+* The reason we need to rebuild the frontend is we are building th react app for production release.
+So we use the `Dockerfile` instead of the `Docker.dev` file
 * Inside the folder`frontend-react`
 * Run `docker build -t mushroom-app-frontend -f Dockerfile .`
 * Tag the Docker Image: `docker tag mushroom-app-frontend <USER NAME>/mushroom-app-frontend`